renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

 |     |     | INIT |     |     | LUC (TT) |
 |     |     | 7    |     |     | 40 (8)   |

 - Skills:

-      - Athletics 40 Ranks
   - Deception 40 Ranks
   - Fray 50 Ranks
+  - *Hunt* 40 Ranks
-      - Natural Weapons 50 Ranks
+  - *Natural Weapons* 50 Ranks
   - Perception 60 Ranks
   - Persuasion 30 Ranks
   - Protocol 30 Ranks

 ### Chosen

 A Champion of the One that Chose Us, who is worshiped by some in the Eastern portion of the Kingdoms of Man.

 |             |       |      |     |     |         |
 | ----------- | ----- | ---- | --- | --- | ------- |